+'''

 install.csh

+'''

-If you select Client installation for a computer that is used to monitor servers, and if no available servers exist with a registered framework on the local subnet (that is, servers with a complete installation of the MegaRAID Storage Manager software), the MegaRAID Storage Manager - Host Name window appears.
-The MegaRAID Storage Manager - Host Name window to manage systems remotely.
+If you select Client installation for a computer that is used to monitor servers, and, if no available servers exist with a registered framework on the local subnet (that is, servers with a complete installation of the MegaRAID Storage Manager software), the MegaRAID Storage Manager - Host Name window appears.
+The MegaRAID Storage Manager - Host Name window does not list any servers.
+You can use this window to manage systems remotely.